Brexit

 The sound and fury of Britain’s election

-The United Kingdom is counting down to a truly unpredictable election; a University of Melbourne expert outlines the battle lines between the political parties.
+The United Kingdom is counting down to a truly unpredictable election with clearly drawn battle lines between the political parties

 The future of post-Brexit Britain

-As Britain heads toward an election, University of Melbourne experts say Brexit has taken the focus off the long term, especially when it comes to trade.
+As the UK heads toward an election, much of the focus remains on Brexit negotiations; but there needs to be more thought given to the long term, especially when it comes to trade

 Negotiating trade post-Brexit

-Australia will show little nostalgia for the 'old country' in talks on any post-Brexit trade deal with the UK, says a University of Melbourne expert.
+Despite our long history with Britain, when it comes to trade Australia will show little nostalgia for the ‘old country’ on any post-Brexit deal

 Q&A: The great British Brexit